segunak/SegunAkinyemi.com/docs/_posts/2024-09-24-charlotte-third-places-tech-stack.md

 ### Vercel

 [Vercel](https://vercel.com/segun-akinyemis-projects) is the most developer friendly cloud platform I have every used.
 Seriously.
 They have done such an amazing job of making software development and deployments painless for developers.
 Particularly for hobby projects.
-Everything just works off your GitHub repo, you can configure most everything, either via their portal or `.json` file, the documentation is clear and well-written, they have a generous free plan, just all-around awesome.
+Everything just works off your GitHub repo, you can configure most things, either via their portal or a `.json` file, the documentation is clear and well-written, they have a generous free hobby plan that [won't surprise you](https://www.reddit.com/r/nextjs/comments/1cfxuz1/comment/l1s3srr/) (at least, [not anymore](https://www.reddit.com/r/nextjs/comments/12dngvg/small_mistake_leads_to_3000_bill_from_vercel_and/)) with charges.
+It's just an all-around awesome platform.
 Charlotte Third Places is hosted on Vercel.
 They also happen to be the creators of Next.js.

 ### Next.js